CJG1410/fastapi-rag-assistant/readme.md

 generated answers, and optionally fall back to web search when the local corpus cannot answer the question.

-This project was built as a take-home assignment for an **AI/ML Engineer Intern** role.
-The assignment asks for a LangGraph RAG workflow, document grading and self-correction, a FastAPI API, an ingestion pipeline, and clear documentation of architecture and tradeoffs.

 ------------------------------------------------------------------------

 ## 1. Project Overview